 Reaching out to people

-However, if you are part of a smaller community, even a barbecue can be a good occasion to start discussing about forming a survival group.
+However, if you are part of a smaller community, even a barbecue can be a good occasion to start discussing on forming a survival group.
 Invite some friends and neighbors over to enjoy a good steak and a cold beer.
 Bring up the subject when you get the occasion.
-Don’t make it a big announcement and don’t be ecstatic, but rather bring up the subject with nonchalance.
+Don’t make it a big announcement and don’t be ecstatic, but instead bring up the issue with nonchalance.
 You can see how things go on from there.
-By the end of the day you will form an opinion on whom to contact in the coming weeks.
+By the end of the day, you will form an opinion on whom to contact in the coming weeks.

 Related reading: How to find preppers in your community

 Safety in numbers is a tactic mankind has used since the Stone Age and it works!
 A group of people offers more protection than an individual ever could.
 It provides a sense of security to each member that is part of your survival group.
 In any survival situation, there are many dangers that simply cannot be handled by a single person.
 During civil unrest, the unprepared will go after your supplies when they get desperate.
 Being part of a survival group will make sure your supplies are protected.
 People can take turns sleeping and keeping watch.
 If you are injured or sick, you cannot provide food or security and having a backup is essential.

 The same goes for defending your community, the more firepower you have, the better your chances of survival.
 This is the main argument that you should bring up when discussing with people about forming a survival group.
 If they understand what safety in numbers means for their future, they will join your alliance.

 Spreading the work is easier if you have a survival group